shinjith-dev/pomtick/CONTRIBUTING.md

 - **Sound notification**: Sound notification on break start/end
 - **Code optimization**: Includes refactoring, improving SEO, restructuring of directories, optimation using react features, etc
 - **Statistics tracking**: Using cookies to store usage records & derive statistics from it
+- **Help/Info page**: Create a page explaining pomodoro technique and how to use this platform

 ## Commit Message Guidelines